ebzzry/ebzzry.github.io/en/src/eolinux.md

 Then re-read the `~/.Xmodmap` file as described above.

 Now that you have access to the multi key, composing characters will be easy.
-Presuming you’re
+Presuming you’re using
 <kbd>Pause</kbd> as the multi key, to input **ĉ**, you must press and release <kbd>Pause</kbd>,
 press and release <kbd>&#94;</kbd> (shift 6), then finally, press and release <kbd>c</kbd>.

-The following table lists the combinations:
+The following table lists the combinations for the Esperanto characters:

 | Character | Sequence       |